SIGNIFICANT ACCOUNTING POLICIES

 Debt Issuance Costs

-At September 30, 2013, the Company had capitalized debt issuance costs of $5.9 million in connection with the revolving credit facility and $14.3 million in connection with the "8% Senior Notes Due 2020" (see Note 4).
-These debt issuance costs are being amortized over the term of the related financing using the straight-line method, which approximates the effective interest method.
+Deferred financing costs include origination, legal and other fees to issue debt in connection with the Company’s credit facility and senior unsecured notes.
+These debt issuance costs are being amortized over the term of the related financing using the straight-line method, which approximates the effective interest method (see Note 4).

 Bond Premium on Senior Notes

 The Company recognizes crude oil and natural gas revenues from its interests in producing wells when production is delivered to, and title has transferred to, the purchaser and to the extent the selling price is reasonably determinable.
 The Company uses the sales method of accounting for natural gas balancing of natural gas production and would recognize a liability if the existing proven reserves were not adequate to cover the current imbalance situation.
-As of September 30, 2013 and December 31, 2012, the Company's natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.
+For the six months ended June 30, 2014 and 2013, the Company’s natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.